-6.1.1 The trustee should provide those responsible for approving his remuneration with sufficient information to enable them to make an informed judgement about the reasonableness of the trustee's request.
-The information should be presented in a manner which is transparent, consistent throughout the life of the case and useful to creditors, while being proportionate to the circumstances of the case.

-6.1.2 The trustee should disclose:
+- 6.1.1 The trustee should provide those responsible for approving the fees with sufficient information to enable them to make an informed judgement about the reasonableness of the trustee's request.
+The information should be presented in a manner which is transparent, consistent throughout the life of the case and useful to creditors, while being proportionate to the circumstances of the case. - 6.1.2 The trustee should provide an indication of the likely return to creditors when seeking approval for the basis of their remuneration.